sphinx-gallery/sphinx-gallery/doc/configuration.rst

     }

 This only removes configuration comments from code blocks, not from text blocks.
-However, note that technically, configuration comments will work when put in either code blocks or text blocks.
+However, note that technically, file-level configuration comments will work when put in either code blocks or text blocks.

 .. _own_notebook_cell: